atljeremy/NotificationQueue/README.md

 # NotificationQueue

-NotificationQueue is a swift library that can be used to handling scheduling notifications. it allows for registering multiple notification handlers and each have the ability to determine if they can / should handle a specific notification.
+NotificationQueue is a swift library that can be used to handle creating and scheduling notifications. it allows for registering multiple notification handlers and each have the ability to determine if they can / should handle a specific notification.
 NotificationQueue is very light weight and starts a background processing thread for checking if notificaitons are ready to be displayed.

 Notification
 ------------